darlyz/ANameLessGenerator/fde_cmp/README.md

-# NewFelacGenerator
+# Generator
-New Felac Generator
+A Generator

-A new generator for felac
+A new generator

 need python3.6 or updated version